-In both cases, it is the message of God's intent that is of crucial importance, not the supporting details.
-Peter recognizes that truth here, and focuses upon the central message that the Spirit of God would be poured out on all people, and the events they were witnessing were the fulfillment of that promise.
+However, what is very clear and what forms the foundation both for today's celebration and for the church as a whole is the understanding that this event was the acting out of Jesus' promise to ask God to send the Holy Spirit to uplift and guide his followers.
+It is the message of God's intent that is of crucial importance, not the supporting details.
+Peter recognizes that truth here and focuses upon the central message that the Spirit of God would be poured out on all people and the events they were witnessing were the fulfillment of that promise.

-But there is a second important component to that promise, namely that "your sons and daughters will prophesy, and your young men shall see visions, and your old men shall dream dreams."
-I spent some time Wednesday morning with the clergy gang from the downtown area, and Peter Eliot, the Dean of the Anglican Cathedral, mentioned that someone had pointed out to him that the middle-aged got left out of this prophesy - the assumption being that the young will see visions, the old will dream, but the middle-aged will be too busy working to have time for either!
-But hear the underlying promise of grace in this promise of prophesy and dreams: the underlying message is one not of disaster, of frightening portents and omens, but of the gift of hope, the opportunity to vision, and to dream, with the expectation that those visions and dreams could well come true.
+But there is a second important component to that promise, namely that "your sons and daughters will prophesy and your young men shall see visions and your old men shall dream dreams."
+A few years ago Peter Eliot, the Dean of the Anglican Cathedral, mentioned that someone had pointed out to him that the middle-aged got left out of this prophesy - the assumption being that the young will see visions, the old will dream, but the middle-aged will be too busy working to have time for either!
+However, I think we need to understand that the age span is meant to be inclusive, representing a wide range of responses across all ages.
+Whatever your age, hear the underlying promise of grace in this promise of prophesy and dreams: that underlying message is one not of disaster, of frightening portents and omens, but of the gift of hope, the opportunity to vision and to dream, with the expectation that those visions and dreams could well come true.

 And I think that Peter heard and understood and was trying to convey that underlying message of hope and grace as well.
-He recognized, and was attempting to get the crowd to recognize as well, that the giddy excitement exhibited by the apostles during that momentous Pentecost event was brought about by the fulfillment of the promise from God that his Spirit would be poured out.
-He was trying to convey to them that in Christ's death and resurrection the promises of God of grace and mercy and meaning were sealed, and the pouring out of the Spirit was further evidence of that promise being fulfilled.
+He recognized and was attempting to get the crowd to recognize as well that the giddy excitement exhibited by the apostles during that momentous Pentecost event was brought about by the fulfillment of the promise from God that his Spirit would be poured out.
+He was trying to convey to them that in Christ's death and resurrection the promises of God of grace and mercy and meaning were sealed and the pouring out of the Spirit was further evidence of that promise being fulfilled.

 This incident is for Luke the real beginning of the church.
 The exciting events of that day and Peter's preaching of a sermon to the assembled crowd was for Luke the starting point of the growth and expansion of the church throughout the whole known world.
-For Luke it was crucial to point out that the beginning of the church was not a people-event, but a God-event, an event in the holy city of Jerusalem from where the church would expand and grow throughout Judea, Samaria, and to the ends of the earth like expanding ripples on a pond when a stone is thrown in.
+For Luke it was crucial to point out that the beginning of the church was not a people-event, but a God-event, an event in the holy city of Jerusalem from where the church would expand and grow throughout Judea, Samaria and to the ends of the earth like expanding ripples on a pond when a stone is thrown in.